samfeldstein/pairings/notebook.md

 - Remove items from lists in all lists
 - Aria label for create list delete buttons
 - Style deleteable list items with a class
+- Document meta
+- Sort items in all lists
+- Multiword list ids

 ## Fix